-Ansible is a simple but powerful automation tool that can simplify the management of lab environments in IT education and training, whether in the private or public cloud.
+Ansible is a powerful scripted automation tool written in Python that simplifies the management of complex network environments including IT training labs, whether in the private or public cloud.

 Ansible automates complex and/or repetitive tasks, and operations can be applied in parallel to entire suites of networked server and client machines.
 Tasks like operating system installation and configuration, server builds, updates, powering on/off/reboot, test machine deployments, data collection, practical lab assessments … the possibilities are almost endless.

 Ansible belongs to a class of network-scale automation software that also includes offerings such as Puppet, Salt, Chef and CFEngine.
 It’s single biggest advantage over all these products is probably the fact that it is entirely agentless, meaning that no software at all needs to be installed on machines managed by Ansible.